 5 Reasons Every Teenager Should Go On a Mission Trip

-What would you do if you discovered an incredible experience that opened eyes, softened hearts, empowered service and changed lives?
+What would you do if you discovered an incredible experience that opened eyes, softened hearts, empowered service and changed teenagers lives?

-For over 20 years, we have seen mission trips play a crucial role in the lives of countless teenagers, and we continue to believe every teenager should experience a mission trip.
+Since 1994, we have seen mission trips play a crucial role in the lives of countless teenagers, and we continue to believe every teenager should experience a mission trip.

 1. Mission Trips Bring Youth Groups Together.